changwoolee/changwoolee.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am a Machine Learning Researcher at Qualcomm.
+My research centers around efficient Deep Learning and Machine Learning algorithms, including efficient LLM inference, model compression, and efficient matrix multiplication algorithms.

-I am a sixth year Ph.
-D. student in the [department of Electrical and Computer Engineering](http://ece.engin.umich.edu) at the [University of Michigan](https://umich.edu) (U of M), advised by Prof. [Hun-Seok Kim](https://kim.engin.umich.edu).
-Before I join U of M, I received my M.S. and B.S. at [Hanyang University](https://www.hanyang.ac.kr/web/eng), Seoul, Republic of Korea.
+I received my PhD degree from the [department of Electrical and Computer Engineering](http://ece.engin.umich.edu) at the [University of Michigan](https://umich.edu) (U of M), advised by Prof. [Hun-Seok Kim](https://kim.engin.umich.edu).

-My research is centered around efficient Deep Learning and Machine Learning algorithms, including model compression, structured matrices, and efficient multi-modal temporal and sensor fusion models.

 Some fun facts about myself: I love running and brewing coffee.
 I also enjoy listening to Jazz music.